fdg-rp/web-landing/content/1.news/1.articles/fat-duck-dictionary.md

 **Code Zero**
 : An in-character phrase used to tell other players your game previously crashed. i.e. *'Sorry guys I'm back, code zero'ed.'*

+**CitizenFX**
+: A community-driven platform for the development of mods, content, and tools related to the Grand Theft Auto V video game.
+It is designed to facilitate knowledge-sharing, collaboration, and creativity among enthusiasts and developers.
+The collective also provides hosting and support for various community-created projects, including FiveM and RedM, a modification that allows for custom multiplayer experiences within the game's open world.

 **City**
 : An in-character way of referring to the server. i.e. *'The city is cooking.'*